March 19 - April 24

 Certified Apartment Manager

 Become a vital link!
 CAM training teaches property managers how to become the connection between the apartment community, owners, and staff, helping to improve the company’s bottom line.
-The newly updated curriculum for 2017 incorporates a case study, encouraging students to apply their textbook knowledge to real-world scenarios.
+The updated curriculum incorporates a case study, encouraging students to apply their textbook knowledge to real-world scenarios.
 Taught twice a year, this program is offered over the span of two months, totaling five days of classroom instruction.

 - March 19: Industry Essentials and Financial Management